Duration

 Total | 12 months |

-The Bachelor of Dental Science degree course includes various teaching methods and techniques necessary for the students to seek better knowledge about the course.
-The teaching methodology and techniques adopted in the course curriculum provide a hands-on experience for the students when they land a real-time active job.
-Some of the various teaching methodologies and techniques adopted in the course curriculum of Bachelor of Dental Science are as follows:
+The Bachelor of Dental Science degree course includes various teaching methods and techniques necessary for the students to seek better knowledge about the course that provides hands-on experience.
+Some of the various teaching methodologies and techniques adopted in the course curriculum are given below:

-Students pursuing the Bachelor of Dental Science course can take up various project topics such as Regenerative endodontics, tooth enamel regeneration, Forensic dentistry, etc. The students can take the projects based on their specialization and motivate them to develop various skills to complete the project with a good impact.
-Some of the popular Bachelor of Dental Science Projects Topics are:
+Students pursuing the Bachelor of Dental Science course can take up various project topics such as Regenerative endodontics, tooth enamel regeneration, Forensic dentistry, etc. Some of the popular projects Topics under the BDS syllabus are given below:

-Reference books for the Bachelor of Dental Science course help the graduates understand the course structure and subjects.
-In addition, the reference books help the graduates and provide them with additional knowledge and skills about various topics covered in the course curriculum.
-Some of the very best BDS books are:
+Reference books help the graduates understand the course structure and subjects.
+In addition, the reference books help the graduates and provide them with additional knowledge and skills.
+Some of the renowned BDS books are given below:

 Books | Authors |

-Wheeler's Dental Anatomy, Physiology and Occlusion | Stanley Nelson |
+Wheeler's Dental Anatomy, Physiology, and Occlusion | Stanley Nelson |

 Phillips' Science of Dental Materials | Kenneth J. Anusavice |